hailhan/ABM_SP25/README.md

 ### A1
 This folder contains all relevant content for the first midterm assignment, which is based on Epstein and Axtell's (1996) Sugarscape model.

-### A2
+### final_project
-This folder contains all relevant content for the second midterm assignment, which is a proof of concept of my final project.
+This folder contains all relevant content for the final project, which is an original model of health behavior uptake.